InfiniteCuriosity/Ethical_use_of_AI/README.md

 <i>The team's job is to produce a summary of the findings in the attached documents.
 Also include the top five findings from these results.</i>
 <br>
-The AI system will return a set of recommendations,one from each person on the team of rivals.
+<h4>3.
+Tell the AI system to return recommendations,one from each person on the team of rivals.</h4>
 <i>Have the team of rivals rate (and rank order) their recommendations</i><br>
-This is why I like having an odd number, that way the recommendations from AI cannot be "balanced" (in my opinion).
+This is why I like having an odd number on the team of rivals, that way the recommendations from AI cannot be "balanced" (in my opinion).

+<h4>4.
+Ask why.
+It's OK, you won't hurt AI's feelings :)</h4>
 <i>Explain why you gave those recommendations</i><br>
 AI will let you know why it made the decisions it made.
 They may not be the correct decisions, but at least you'll know.<br>

-<h4>3.
+<h4>5.
+List three things that would give better results</h4>
+The system will return recommendations from each member of the team of rivals, it's pretty cool to see!

+<h4>6.
+How do our results here compare to the best results?</h4>

+<h4>7.
+What are steps we can take to move closer to the best results</h4>

+<h2>Save this prompt and use it!!</h2>

+You are an <b>extremely successful team of rivals</b>.
+The members of the team: (list), a critical voice, and one member selected by AI.
+The team's job is (fill in the blank).
+Ask for a top 3 (or 5 or whatever number) of recommendations, in order (best recommendations first).
+Explain why you made those recommendations.
+Explain why your recommendations might be wrong, rate those responses.

+<h4>5.
 The critical, anti-syncophantic voice</h4>

 <i>top five reasons why your recommendations might be wrong and rate those reasons your recommendations might be wrong.</i>